Following are some of the key features that make Lingo unique.

 You can see which dictionaries are installed on your computer by opening the Options dialog and selecting the Spelling tab.
 You can also use the Options dialog to import more dictionaries that you have downloaded.
 In addition to all of the built-in dictionaries that are installed on your computer, and other dictionaries that you install, you can develop global and project dictionaries.

-In Lingo you can use concept-oriented terminology databases to make your translation work easier and quicker.
-Termbases allow you to create, manage, and reuse multilingual terminology from a single storage area.
+A termbase is a concept-oriented database that makes translation work easier and quicker by letting you create, manage, and reuse multilingual terminology from a single storage area.
 This system automatically displays previously translated words from your termbase during the translation process, thus improving the reliability of translations.
-A termbase is more powerful than a dictionary.
-The idea behind a termbase is to create a database of words and phrases that you never need to translate again.

 You can run quality assurance (QA) reports to review your translated projects for discrepancies between the source and target segments.
 This is a way to check the quality of your translations before sending your project for review, returning a translation to a client, or exporting the final, translated project.
 These reports can be useful because they can help find errors that you might not have otherwise noticed, such as formatting inaccuracies, repeated segments, or termbase errors.
 By running a QA report, you can locate errors and correct them early in the translation process, preventing unnecessary rework later.